vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/code-theme.md

 ## How to Customize

-Set `$code-light-theme` and `$code-dark-theme` variables in `.vuepress/styles/config.scss` to config code themes used under lightmode and darkmode.
+You should configure following variables in `.vuepress/styles/config.scss` to set code themes.

-Their default values ​​are `"one-light"` and `"one-dark"`.
+- `$code-light-theme`: code theme used in light mode, default is `"one-light"`
+- `$code-dark-theme`: code theme used in dark mode, default is `"one-dark"`

 ## Available Themes

 ::: info Light themes

--ateliersulphurpool-light
+- ateliersulphurpool-light
 - coldark-cold
 - coy
 - duotone-light